devikavarshney/Weather-App-ReactJS/README.md

-# Trademarkia Weather App Task
+# Weather App With ReactJS

 This is a react.js weather app, where you can search for the weather of a place which includes temperature, visibility, pressure, humidity etc.